jponge/vertx-boot/README.md

 * `isolated-classes` a string array of isolated classes
 * `isolated-group` a string for an isolated classes group name
 * `worker` a boolean to deploy as a worker verticle
-* `multi-threaded` a boolean to deploy as a multi-threaded worker verticle
 * `max-worker-execution-time` an integer number to define the maximum worker execution time
 * `worker-pool-name` a string to name the worker pool
 * `worker-pool-size` an integer to size the worker pool